mjuhanne/fyrtur-motor-board/README.md

 ## Command structure

+All the commands described below are almost identical to the ones used with original firmware, and try to mimic their functionality as well as possible.
+In addition there are few custom commands that extend further the usability of the motor module.
-All the commands consist of 6 bytes and must follow this pattern:
+Commands are sent to the motor module via UART line.
+They consist of 6 bytes and must follow this pattern:

 `(0x00 0xff 0x9a) DATA1 DATA2 CHECKSUM`

-Where first 3 bytes are the header, DATA1 and DATA2 are the command/argument bytes and CHECKSUM is a bitwise XOR of the DATA1 and DATA2 bytes.
+The first 3 bytes are the header, DATA1 and DATA2 are the command/argument bytes and CHECKSUM is a bitwise XOR of the DATA1 and DATA2 bytes.

 #### Normal commands